prestonconnors/exercise_routine_video_editor/README.md

 - **"Radio Mix" Style Playback:** A song will play across multiple exercise segments until it ends, then a new random song will be chosen.
 - **Rule-Based Playlists:** Use a `folder:` key in your `background_music` rules to create themed playlists (e.g., "high-energy," "cool-down") that automatically trigger for specific exercises.
 - **Automatic Crossfading:** When a rule forces a song to change, the script automatically generates a smooth crossfade between the outgoing and incoming tracks.
+- **Flexible Transition Control:** Fine-tune how music changes when a rule *ends*.
+Add an optional `exit_behavior: 'playout'` key to a rule in `config.yaml` to let its song (like an intro track) finish playing naturally.
+The default behavior is `'immediate'`, which cuts the music instantly for abrupt changes (like starting a cool-down).

 **Usage:**
 ```bash